chydarren/pat-online-minimart/README.md

 4. Install the required Python modules by typing `python -m pip install -r requirements.txt`.
 5. Finally, launch the server by typing `python run.py` or `python3 run.py`.
 You should now see the application being served on http://127.0.0.1:5000.

+## Assumptions and Interpretations

+1. Uncle Pat's admin account(s) is/are pre-created in `run.py` for this MVP without a dedicated registration portal, just for testing purposes of the user and admin views of the online store.
+2. Uncle Pat only requires item name, item description, item price and quantity (i.e. stock) be listed in his online store for shoppers' browsing.
+He does not require a shopping cart to be implemented at this stage.

 ## Deployment on Cloud Environment